GoNZooo/vscode-environment-injector/README.md

 ### Inject env variable

-Choose an env variable and a value for it; it'll be set in your environment.
+Choose an environment variable, and a value for it; it'll be set in your environment.

 ### Source an env file